ActianCorp/integration-platform-docs/docs/integration-manager/macros/macros-overview.md

 They can be viewed by any user who has at least read access to the Job Template.
 They can only be created, edited, deleted with write access to the Job Template, by the Job Template owner, or by Account Admins.

 Job Templates are designed to allow reuse of common integration artifacts and Job Config values that apply to multiple integration configurations.
 For example, you may have several customers or departments within your company who send you the same data format.
-You could create a single integration Job Template to hold your common integration artifacts (maps, scripts, etc) and common macro values, then create a separate Job Config for each - where you only need to override a few macro values that are specific to them.
+You could create a single integration Job Template to hold your common integration artifacts (maps, scripts, etc) and common macro values, then create a separate Job Config for each &mdash; where you only need to override a few macro values that are specific to them.

 Note that templates are completely optional.
 Many configurations will not have a Job Template.
 This layer of the hierarchy will be ignored for any configurations without a Job Template.